Making money on the road

 This is our own travel lifestyle laundry...wash, rinse, repeat… for happy days!

-BIO - George and Michelle are The Real Housesitters - a Yank and a Pom who met in the red centre of Oz.
-On the road together since 2011, they've hunkered down to work in Australia, New Zealand, Ireland and the UK while sitting long-term in 10 countries, and enjoying travels over dozens more.
+The Real Housesitters - a Yank and a Pom who met in the red centre of Oz.
+On the road together since 2011, they've hunkered down to work in Australia, New Zealand, Iceland and the UK while sitting long-term in 10 countries, and enjoying travels over dozens more.
 Their latest adventures include rock-themed anniversaries, chasing total eclipses, and coaching aspiring sitters.
 You can follow them on their website at TheRealHousesitters.com or on Instagram and Facebook

 Pin for later: